apidome/cache/README.md

 - Thread safety
 - Expiring values are removed by background routines
 - Updating values are updated by background routines

+You can find in this package two kinds of cache mechanisms:
+- **Concrete cache** - Those cache implementations use various system resources to cache your concrete data (memory, storage, network, etc)
+- **Behavioural cache** - Those cache implementations wrap the concrete cache types and meant to implement advanced caching algorithms such as _Least recenlty used_ or _Least Frequently Used_.
+Behavioural cache type are not independent, they can rely on each cache type that implements this package's interface.

 ## Get it
 To install, use `go get`, preferrably from a tagged release, for example `v0.1.15`